Terrain Analysis in QGIS

 - You will notice that some of the contour as jagged and some are very small.
 Let’s clean up this dataset.

-- To select all contours that are less than or equal to 150m in length, open the Attribute Table and open the Select by Expression tool.
-You can use the $length function to make your selection.
+- To select all contours that are less than or equal to 150m in length, open the Select by Expression tool.

 - Iterations is 1.